 Remember the Titans is a rare movie that succeeds in telling an emotional and revolutionary story of overcoming racism, but at the same time enables to succeed creating convincing and strong characters, settings and a suspense that keeps you going throughout the entire movie.

-One of the most powerful scenes that sets the tone and the direction of the entire movie happens at the very beginning of the movie when Coach Boom, played by Denzel, gives a speech to the team stating that this is not a democracy and that he is the law.
+One of the most powerful scenes that set the tone and the direction of the entire movie happens at the very beginning of the movie when Coach Boom, played by Denzel, gives a speech to the team stating that this is not a democracy and that he is the law.
 Eventually, his enthusiasm and loyalty will mirror onto the players.

 The musical scenes and the soundtrack complete the entire movie, by setting the tone and atmosphere, and in certain occasions of watching the movie I felt engaged and as if I was present with them.
-In my opinion, they couldn’t have picked a better soundtrack that evokes suspense, sadness and compassion at just the right moment.
+In my opinion, they couldn’t have picked a better soundtrack that evokes suspense, sadness, and compassion at just the right moment.

-I was impressed by actors and the way the characters were shaped and molded.
+I was impressed by the actors and the way the characters were shaped and molded.
 The director seemed to paint his characters with vivid and cartoonish-like colors.
-All of the characters stand out in their appearance, the way act and talk, which gives the entire movie a special flavor, and keeps you from getting bored from characters.
-The tone and power of Denzel Washington’s speeches, and the strong and heartfelt messages it carried wouldn’t have been so compelling if the entire character wasn’t perfected.
+All of the characters stand out in their appearance, the way act and talk, which gives the entire movie a special flavor and keeps you from getting bored from characters.
+The tone and power of Denzel Washington’s speeches and the strong and heartfelt messages it carried wouldn’t have been so compelling if the entire character wasn’t perfected.
 But Denzel managed to take the roll to perfection and give the entire movie a feeling to be remembered.

 Remember the Titans is a movie you shouldn’t miss.
 Some might find it over-dramatic but in reality, it portrays history with the right balance of emotions, reality, and drama.
 It shows the injustice, lack of tolerance, racism back in the day, and what people had to go through because of the immense haterade.
-However, this movie managed to portray how people can overcome every difference when faced with life-threating situations, and how team brings us all together and fades away our differences.
+However, this movie managed to portray how people can overcome every difference when faced with life-threating situations, and how the team brings us all together and fades away from our differences.